 As we mentioned earlier, the acid-base level in the body must stay within a tight range.
 And the levels of many electrolytes within the body have a similar narrow “safe” window.

-As the vet initiates treatment with fluids and insulin, most dogs will have rapid drops in their potassium and phosphorus levels.
-It is important to replenish these electrolytes to prevent life-threatening consequences such as arrhythmias and red blood cell destruction.
-Luckily, the veterinary team can easily add both potassium and phosphorus to IV fluids.
-This is a standard part of the treatment for a dog with DKA.
+As the vet initiates treatment with fluids and insulin, potassium and phosphorus levels can drop precipitously.
+Electrolyte supplementation can prevent life-threatening consequences such as heart arrhythmias and red blood cell destruction.
+Adding potassium and phosphorus to IV fluids keeps these vital electrolytes from getting too far out of balance.

-The normal range is quite small for both of these electrolytes, and overshooting the mark can be just as dangerous.
-Therefore, the veterinary team will need to check the dog’s electrolyte levels several times per day.
+To make sure electrolyte levels stay within a normal range, your dog’s veterinary team will need to check his or her electrolyte levels several times per day.
 This allows them to ensure the supplementation is staying at the right “goldilocks” range of not too little and not too much.

 Restoring acid-base balance

 Ketosis, and the associated acidosis, tend to improve over time with fluid therapy and insulin.
 However, occasionally the acid-base status will take longer to return to normal.
-In those situations, the vet may give the dog a basic medication, bicarbonate, intravenously to counteract the acidosis.
-This should bring the blood pH back into the normal range.
+In those situations, the vet may give the dog bicarbonate intravenously to counteract the acidosis.
+This medication should bring the blood pH back into the normal range.

 Symptomatic and supportive care

 I assured her that we would be there with her every step of the way.
-We scheduled Bea for her first follow-up visit the following week.
-I was confident that with some extra veterinary TLC and her mom’s diligent care, Bea would be a diabetic success story.
+We scheduled Bea for her first follow-up visit the following week, and developed a plan together to manage her diabetes.

 Has your dog been diagnosed with diabetic ketoacidosis?